This 'Harry Potter' Character's Death Was Foreshadowed In The Third Book

 He suggests that when Professor Trelawney, resident Divination buff, wouldn't sit down to Christmas dinner in the third book, thus making the table 13, and cursing the first one to die, she didn't know there might have already been 13 at the table.
 Ron's pet rat was actually a person, Peter Pettigrew, and he was often in his pocket.
 So when Dumbledore stood to offer her a seat, he condemned himself to death.
 And the "first of thirteen to get up" was a curse that followed (or, really, led) Sirius and Lupin to their graves.

 If the theory is right, J.K.
-Rowling was giving us years to emotionally prepare ourselves for the demise of everyone's favorite magical principal.
+Rowling was giving us years to emotionally prepare ourselves for the demise of everyone's favourite magical principal.
 Not that we'd ever really be prepared for that.

 Advertisement